schevalier/canopsis/doc/sakura/TR/tr__architecture.rst

 ~~~~~~~~~~~

 Data sources will be developed on our own, see the :ref:`connector <FR__Connector>`
-reference for more informations.
+reference for more information.

 Canopsis have two data sources deployed by default :

- - CollectD : gather informations about the host (CPU/MEM usage)
+ - CollectD : gather information about the host (CPU/MEM usage)
  - :ref:`engines <FR__Engine>` : gather informations about their performance

 Messaging Queue System
 ~~~~~~~~~~~~~~~~~~~~~~

 RabbitMQ is a software implementing the **A**dvanced **M**essaging **Q**ueue **P**rotocol.

 Thus, it is providing the following features :

  - exchange and types of exchange (answering the needs for consumers subscriptions)